pow wow 24

 Celebrating Lifelong Learning

-This landmark Pow Wow marks two decades of celebrating Anishinaabe culture, education, and community spirit, and is expected to welcome record participation from dancers, drummers, and visitors across the region.
+This landmark Pow Wow celebrating over two decades of Anishinaabe culture, education, and community spirit, and is expected to welcome record participation from dancers, drummers, and visitors across the region.

 Sault Ste.
 Marie